Session Replay That Shows You What Your Users See

 Install the snippet

-Trigger a session — your way
+Trigger a session

-Watch live or review the full replay
+Watch live or scrub the replay

 How Clairvio captures sessions